Yu-Hsiang Lin

 GitHub: https://github.com/yuhsianglin

 I had my master in the Language Technologies Institute at Carnegie Mellon University and Ph.D. in physics in National Taiwan University.
 My master training focused on machine learning, deep learning, natural language processing, and distributed systems.
-My Ph.D. research was on high-energy physics and inflationary universe.
+My Ph.D. research was on high-energy physics and astrophysics.